okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 ## Release 2017.29

-### Advance Notice
+### Platform Features

-The following features are GA in preview orgs, and expected to be GA in production orgs during the week of August 8, 2017:
+The following platform features are Generally Available (GA) in preview orgs (as of Release 2017.28), and expected to roll out as GA to production orgs during the week of August 8, 2017:

 * [OpenID Connect](#openid-connect)